kubemq-io/kubemq-CSharp/README.md

 ```

 ### Method: send single
-This method allows to send a single event.
+This method allows for sending a single event.

 **parameters**:
 - KubeMQ.SDK.csharp.Events.LowLevel.Event - Mandatory.
 The actual Event that will be sent.